parsons-cc/clock/README.md

   * 2 of them should be "blue sky" ideas that you don't necessarily know how to do
   * Each concept should include images and text, but you can document them however you prefer (photos of hand-written notes, mockups in Photoshop, a [Pinterest](http://pinterest.com/) site with annotated images, etc.).
   * Please indicate which concepts are the "blue sky" ones and which is the more attainable one.
  2. Pick one of the "blue sky" ideas and research how you might make it a reality.
-Document your research and submit it before class.
+Document your research with your own notes about how you _might_ make it happen.

+Part 1 of this assignment can be submitted via your class Google doc.

 ### Part 2: Prototyping (Due 11/13)